TECHNICAL WHITE PAPER

 mdd = lightweight verified graph traversal VM

-The split is essential.
+The compiler/runtime split is essential.
 Full verification may require LLMs, Java/TLA+, Apalache, Z3, Lean4, Lake, theorem-proving libraries, and expensive model-checking runs.
 Many AI agent environments cannot install or run all of that.
 They can often run a small CLI and sometimes a Python Z3 package.
-Therefore mdd-engine performs verification once and emits a portable .mddbundle; mdd lets many downstream agents safely reuse it.
+Therefore mdd-engine performs knowledge refinement and verification once, mdd-agent provides a replayable orchestration/review workflow for agents and operators, and mdd lets many downstream agents safely reuse the emitted portable .mddbundle without shipping the full toolchain.

 3. Mermaid as Auditable Abstraction